 - Regenerates code and the dependency injection configuration (that is, the Magento

-It is important to note that at this point the cluster has not been created yet.
+Important: At this point the cluster has not been created yet.
 So you should not try to connect to a database or imagine anything was daemonized.

 This means you cannot FTP to the server and add modules.
-Instead, you must add code to your git repo and run
+Instead, you must add code to your Git repo and run

 git push, which builds and deploys the environment.